cshepher/hello-world/README.md

 My first repository on GitHub
 ===
 Training provided by CloudOne
-at the Cisco KC office
+at the Cisco KC office!